Buyun-Liang/Quasi-Command-Line-Shell/README.md

 The key systms programming topics covered in this project:

 1.Basic C Memory Discipline: Various strings and structs are allocated and de-allocated during execution which will require the utilization of memory tool Valgrind.

 2.fork() and exec(): The shell will execute an command (external program, not built-in) by spawning a child process to execute the new program.

 3.Pipes, dup2(), read(): The output from child process will not be immediately printed, instead it is redirected into pipes and then retrieved by using command.

-4. wait() and waitpid(), blocking and nonblocking: The shell will check the status of child process occasionally, as child processes will take a while to complete.
+4.wait() and waitpid(), blocking and nonblocking: The shell will check the status of child process occasionally, as child processes will take a while to complete.

 ## File Description
 *Makefile* is used for building project and running tests;

-*server_funcs.c* contains service routines for the server;

-*bl_server.c* is the main function for bl_server executable;

-*bl_client.c* is the main function for bl_client executable;
+*commando.c* is the main function for the interactive shell;

+*cmd.c* contains the functions to deal with the cmd_t struct;

+*cmdcol.c* contains the functions to deal with the cmdcol_t struct;

-*blather.h* is the header file which contains required structs, defines, and prototypes;
+*commando.h* is the header file which contains required structs, defines, and prototypes;

-*util.c* contains utility methods debug messages and checking system call returns;
+*util.c* contains utility methods for creating argv[] arrays and pausing execution;

-*simpio.c* is the simplified terminal I/O to get nice interactive sessions;

-*simpio_demo.c* is used for demostrating simpio features, model for bl_client.c.

 ## Screen Shots
 This screenshot is to show the output of server and several clients mid-chat.